Jaw and Facial Pain

 However, many other conditions can cause pain in the same areas and often make an adequate diagnosis difficult but very important.
 The source of the pain could be a sinus problem, a toothache, or even an early stage of periodontal disease, to name a few of the possible causes of the same symptoms.
 Every dentist can identify the source of this pain with a thorough examination and appropriate X-rays.

 There are many different TMJ treatments that could be suggested and would generally go through different treatment steps, starting with the more conservative options.
-In many cases, your TMJ can be cured with TMJ therapy or TMJ exercises that include stress reduction exercises.
+In many cases, your TMJ can be cured with custom mouthguards for TMJ, TMJ therapy or TMJ exercises that include stress reduction exercises.

 Some of the other treatment steps that might be suggested by a doctor, use a surgical mask or TMJ guard to protect your teeth, crunching while sleeping, medicines for pain and inflammation, and even surgery.
 But certainly, the best place to start is to treat your condition with a TMJ therapy treatment that starts with simple exercises that stretch and then repair and strengthen your TMJ.